vfhky/vfhky/README.md

 ####Our Team
 QQ Group: 24385396

-####Join & Fork
 ##Join
-This Theme is Under The Licence Of GPLv3.
+This Theme Is Under The Licence Of GPLv3.
 Just Join Our Team And Push Your Excellent Code.

 ##Fork
 git clone git@github.com:vfhky/vfhky.git